-- Preheat the oven to 350°F. Butter a 13x9 inch baking pan and line the pan with parchment paper.
+- Preheat the oven to 350 °F. Butter a 13×9 inch baking pan and line the pan in one direction with parchment paper.

-- In a small bowl, add the flour, salt, baking powder and cinnamon.
+- In a small bowl, add 5 oz all purpose flour, ½ teaspoon salt, ¾ teaspoon baking powder and 1 tablespoon ground cinnamon.
 Whisk to combine the ingredients and set aside

-- Place the chopped chocolate and the butter in a microwave safe bowl.
+- Place9 oz semi-sweet chocolate and 6 oz unsalted butter in a microwave safe bowl.
 Microwave for 1 minute, stir to combine.
 Microwave in 30 second increments (stirring between) until all the chocolate is melted.
-Stir the sugar, Habanero and vanilla into the chocolate mixture.
-Add the eggs, two at a time and stir until combined.
+Stir 12 oz granulated sugar, 1 Habanero pepper (minced) and 1 tablespoon vanilla extract into the chocolate mixture.
+Add4 large eggs, two at a time and stir until combined.
 Add the flour mixture and stir just until combined.
 Spread the batter evenly into the prepared pan.

 - Use the parchment paper to lift the brownies out of the pan onto a cutting board

-- Cut into 32 or 24 squares (for clean edges wipe the knife with a damp cloth between cuts).
+- Cut into 32 pieces (for clean edges wipe the knife with a damp cloth between cuts).
 The brownies keep for several days at room temperature.